DevExpress/testcafe/README.md

   <a href="https://devexpress.github.io/testcafe/support/">Support</a>
 </p>

-* **Works on all popular environments**: TestCafe runs on Windows, MacOS, and Linux.
-It supports desktop, mobile, remote and cloud [browsers](https://devexpress.github.io/testcafe/documentation/using-testcafe/common-concepts/browsers/browser-support.html) (UI or headless).
+* **Works in all popular environments**: TestCafe runs on Windows, macOS, and Linux.
+It supports [all major browsers](https://devexpress.github.io/testcafe/documentation/using-testcafe/common-concepts/browsers/browser-support.html), be they GUI, headless, mobile, remote or cloud-based.
-* **1 minute to set up**: You [do not need WebDriver](https://devexpress.github.io/testcafe/faq/#i-have-heard-that-testcafe-does-not-use-selenium-how-does-it-operate) or any other testing software.
-Install TestCafe with one command, and you are ready to test: `npm install -g testcafe`
+* **1 minute to set up**: The TestCafe NPM package contains everything you need to start testing.
+You [do not need to install WebDriver](https://devexpress.github.io/testcafe/faq/#i-have-heard-that-testcafe-does-not-use-selenium-how-does-it-operate) or additional software packages.
+Install TestCafe with a single command, and you are ready to test: `npm install -g testcafe`
+* **Extendable**: Feel  [Plugins](#plugins) provide custom reports, integration with other tools, IDE integration, etc. You can use the plugins made by the GitHub community or make your own.
 * **Free and open source**: TestCafe is free to use under the [MIT license](https://github.com/DevExpress/testcafe/blob/master/LICENSE).
-[Plugins](#plugins) provide custom reports, integration with other tools, launching tests from IDE, etc. You can use the plugins made by the GitHub community or make your own.

 ![Install TestCafe and Run a Test](https://raw.githubusercontent.com/DevExpress/testcafe/master/media/install-and-run-test.gif)